 - 2. ...

-- **CCQs:** [Generate 2-3 simple CCQs checking understanding of key concepts or upcoming task, e.g., "Are we talking about the past or future now?", "How many questions should you ask your partner?"]
+- **CCQs:** [Generate 2-3 simple CCQs checking understanding of key concepts, vocabulary meaning/use, or upcoming task, e.g., "When would you use the phrase 'on the other hand'?", "How many reasons should you give for your opinion?"]

 - **### 3.
 Let's Talk!
 (Main Activities) (Time Estimate):**